 - Symptoms are like flu.

-- Is transmitted by fungal spore, but recent cases have been through bat caves with guano.
+- Histoplasmosis is transmitted by fungal spores, but recent cases have been acquired through entering bat caves and inhaling guano dust.

 - Pre-existing lung disease increases the risk to the traveller.